zoe-yuye/MoneyManager/README.md

 Users can securely register accounts through Firebase's authentication feature and choose to log in either via email registration or using their GitHub account.

-Deployed on github page, view through: [MoneyManager](https://zoe-yuye.github.io/money-manager/)
+Deployed on github page, view through: [MoneyManager](https://zoe-yuye.github.io/MoneyManager/)

 ## Features

 ### Add Records
 - Users can add income and expense records, including descriptions, amounts, and dates.
-- Data is securely stored in Firebase Realtime Database.
+- Data is securely stored in Firebase Database.

 ### View Records
 - Users can view all financial records.